How to use the AWS CLI to find untagged instances

 --query 'Reservations[].Instances[?Tags[?Key != `Name`]]'

-The problem with this filter is that as we loop through the Tags array, we’ll most likely hit an instance with more than one tag.
-That instance registers true because the first tag may have "Key:" "SomeTag" (but the second could be "Key:" "Name").
-So we want to look for the object with the Name key but with no value (aka null).
+The problem with this filter is that as we loop through the Tags array, we'll most likely hit an instance with more than one tag.
+That instance registers true because the

 Solution

-First, lets get the value from the Name tag:
+First, let's get the value from the Name tag:

 aws ec2 describe-instances \